portainer/portainer-docs/start/install-ce/server/podman/linux.md

 `-p 9000:9000`
 {% endhint %}

 Portainer Server has now been installed.
-You can check to see whether the Portainer Server container has started by running `podman ps`:
+You can check to see whether the Portainer Server container has started by running `sudo podman ps` (rootful) or `podman ps` (rootless):

 ```bash
 root@server:~# podman ps